CartoDB/carto-vl/docs/guides/06-aggregations.md

 }
 layer.on('updated', displayViewportValues);
 ```
-> Move the map to see how those values get updated.

 Next you are going to display those values in a panel, which is pretty common, instead of just logging them to the console.

 Add this to your **HTML** code (NOT inside the `<script>` tags), just after the map:
 ```html
 <div id="map"></div>

 <aside class="toolbox">
     <div class="box">
         <header>